Atmosphere or onward movement

 Make the old town the center

-Use this when the old-town finish is the reason to stay in Santiago.
+Use this when the old-town finish is the reason to stay in Santiago and the first evening should stay near the Cathedral.

-• Choose Hotel Praza Quintana, the Parador, or San Francisco Hotel Monumento.
+• Choose Hotel Praza Quintana, the Parador, or San Francisco Hotel Monumento when Cathedral proximity is the product.

 • Keep Pilgrim Office and Cathedral timing near the hotel choice.

-• Use Mercado de Abastos or Abastos 2.0 for a close recovery-day food plan.
+• Use Mercado de Abastos or Abastos 2.0 for a close, low-friction food plan.

 Departure-led